ianschlagel/Causal-Inference/Cal_Prop_99_Synth/README.md

     * `California_Smoking_Report.pdf`: The final technical report containing SCM plots and predictor balance tables.

 ## 📊 Summary of Findings
 The baseline model suggests that Proposition 99 reduced cigarette consumption by approximately **20 packs per capita annually** by the year 2000.
-Permutation tests confirm that California's divergence is an outlier relative to the 38 donor states, yielding a standardized p-value of **p < 0.05**.
+Permutation tests confirm that California's divergence is an outlier relative to the 38 donor states.

 ## 🛠 How to Replicate
 1. **System Requirements:** Open Stata and ensure the following packages are installed: